Alzaidy4059/Alzaidy4059/README.md

 - 👋 Hi, I’m Ali Al-Zaidy
 - 👀 I’m interested in The world of Software development
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me?
 Well, here is my contact information

 E-mail: alzaidy4059@gmail.com

-LinkedIn:

 Mobile number: +967774322947